 Not-for-Profit Audit, FASB, and GASB Experience

-It is essential that the external audit firm be able to demonstrate experience in auditing not-for-profit organizations, as each of the auxiliary organizations is a not-for-profit.
+It is essential that the external audit firm be able to demonstrate experience in auditing not-for-profit organizations.
 Accordingly, the external audit firm must have, as existing clients, a sufficient number of not-for-profit organizations currently being audited in California.
-In addition, if the auxiliary organization is subject to the requirements of the OMB's Uniform Guidance, the external audit firm must have at least five clients in the last three years for which they performed single audit.
+In addition, if the auxiliary organization is subject to the requirements of the OMB's Uniform Guidance, the external audit firm must have at least five clients in the last three years for which they performed Single Audits under the Office of Management and Budget's (OMB), Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 The not-for-profit client experience should be met by the external audit firm's office that will perform the audit, not just the audit firm as a whole if the audit firm has multiple offices.

 The external audit firm must also demonstrate experience in auditing both FASB and GASB organizations, as the auxiliary organizations reporting under FASB are also required to report financial statements in a GASB reporting format for inclusion in the CSU systemwide financial statements, by providing best examples of both FASB and GASB clients.
 If the external audit firm does not currently have GASB clients, circumstances shall be explained and evidence shall be provided that the external audit firm has sufficient knowledge of GASB requirements and previous experience in GASB audit.
 The auxiliary organization should evaluate the external audit firm to determine whether the firm's experience is relevant to the operations of the specific auxiliary organization being audited.
 Specifically, relevant experience refers to other recent firm clients with lines of business similar to the specific auxiliary organization being audited.